NMUEPI/mCA_NJLCC/README.md

 ## **Overview**

-This repository has two directories:
+This repository has three directories:

 + `Array_Data_Processing` included the code used for converting the raw intensity data (IDAT) files from the Illumina Infinium Global Screening Array into VCF files.